natwales/maya_joint_animation_json_exporter/README.md

 # maya_joint_animation_json_exporter
-Maya python script to export selected joint animations to a json file.
+Maya python script to export selected joint animations to a json file and example javascript file to run animations in AR Studio.

 # usage